latte-central/latte-tutorial/src/latte_tutorial/ch03_game_rules.clj.md

 we described the type of functions using the notation `(==> T U)` with `T` the type of the input, and `U` the type of the returned value.

-As we'll quickly see, in a type theory the explicit mentioning of type becomes an essential part of the mathematical language.
+As we'll quickly see, in type theory the explicit mentioning of types becomes an essential part of the mathematical language.
 As I often say if I am not totally sold to the use of (static) types in programming (otherwise I would maybe not use Clojure for starters), I am totally sold to the use of types in logic